-- The Director of Health must review the continuation of isolation under 7. regulations 4(4) and 5(1) at least every seven days. - A person may appeal to the Magistrate's Court against a decision of the Director of (2) Health - to increase the period of isolation under regulations 4(4); (a) - to order a person to remain in isolation under regulation 5(1); or (b)
+- 7. (1) The Director of Health must review the continuation of isolation under regulations 4(4) and 5(1) at least every seven days. - (2) A person may appeal to the Magistrate's Court against a decision of the Director of Health- - (a) to increase the period of isolation under regulations 4(4); - (b) to order a person to remain in isolation under regulation 5(1); or